MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-write-a-windows-desktop-app-that-communicates-with-a-usb-device.md

 -   **Two computer setup**

     1. Provision your target computer by following the instructions in [Provision a computer for driver deployment and testing](https://docs.microsoft.com/windows-hardware/drivers/gettingstarted/provision-a-target-computer-wdk-8-1).
-        **Note**
-        Provisioning creates a user on the target machine named, WDKRemoteUser.
+        **Note:**  Provisioning creates a user on the target machine named, WDKRemoteUser.
 After provisioning is complete you will see the user switch to WDKRemoteUser.
     2. On the host computer, open your solution in Visual Studio.
     3. In main.cpp add this line before the OpenDevice call.